rofrol/easy_setup/doc/troubleshooting.md

 ## Server responds with 404

 You have to run gulp or grunt.
 Then for IDEA to update jboss resources, you have to switch from IDEA to another program and back.

+## org.apache.jasper.JasperException: JBWEB004062: Unable to compile class for JSP

+Probably you run jboss-6.2 with jdk-8.
+Run it with jdk-7.